mkotsovoulou/ods6001a/labs/lab6_1/README.md

-# Python Lab 6.1: Reading CSV Files
+# Python Lab 6.1: OOP
 > The purpose of this practice is to help you apply the concepts discussed up to **now**:
 >
 > - implement object classes and develop program to use them